- » Key resources and services

 Strong fathers strong families program

-The Strong fathers strong families (SFSF) program is an Australian Government initiative to promote the role of Aboriginal and Torres Strait Islander fathers, partners, grandfathers and uncles, and encourage them to actively participate in their children’s and families’ lives, particularly in the antenatal period and early childhood development years.
+The Strong fathers strong families (SFSF) program was an Australian Government initiative that aimed to promote the role of Aboriginal and Torres Strait Islander fathers, partners, grandfathers and uncles, and encourage them to actively participate in their children’s and families’ lives, particularly in the antenatal period and early childhood development years.

 - increase access by Indigenous males to culturally appropriate health services and antenatal, parenting and other related programs and health messages

 - improve Indigenous males’ ability to contribute positively to the health and wellbeing of the mother’s pregnancy and a nurturing and supportive family environment for the infant

 - support the developmental needs of children by encouraging fathers, uncles and grandfathers to be healthy role models and engage fully in the child’s life as early as possible, within the context of local community needs and cultural practices.

 The program operated across Australia with specific organisations in each state receiving funding to operate SFSF.
 In line with local community needs and cultural practices, these organisations conducted a variety of activities under the program, giving Aboriginal and Torres Strait Islander fathers and males increased access to: